Location

 In the Spring of 2012, a massive construction project to transform Rhyl broke ground, with the goal of increasing tourism and boosting the local economy.
 Another key goal of the project was to provide a safer, more scenic route for pedestrians and cyclists as part of the Wales Coast Path which follow the ensure coastline of Wales.

-The Rhyl Harbour project formed part of a stream that included a sustainable transport bridge, coastal erosion and flood protection works, harbour enhancements and the landscaping of the local areas.
-The contract was awarded to Dawnus Construction and the project management of the scheme was under taken by Denbighshire County Council with an in-house design team undertaking the design of various elements of work which was supplemented at various stages by external consultants.
+The Rhyl Harbour project formed part of a stream that included a sustainable transport bridge, coastal erosion and flood protection works, harbour enhancements, and the local areas' landscaping.
+The contract was awarded to Dawnus Construction and the project management of the scheme was undertaken by Denbighshire County Council with an in-house design team undertaking the design of various elements of work which was supplemented at various stages by external consultants.

 The third phase of the scheme began in 2012 and included the construction of a 188m extended quay wall, a new public square and deepened harbour channel to improve navigation.